Tim teaches musical instruments in schools and colleges. He also plays the trumpet in several bands and arranges and publishes music.

 My Trumpet Lip Injury

 During my teaching week, I was helping out at a school concert where my brass group was due to perform.
 I was blowing some air through my trumpet when a child ran around the corner through a door while he was looking in the opposite direction.
 Even though I was several metres away, I just couldn’t move away quick enough and the child head butted the end of my trumpet.
-My lips where trapped between my mouthpiece and my teeth and I was fortunate that none of my teeth where knocked out, though one was slightly chipped.
+My lips where trapped between my mouthpiece and my teeth; I was fortunate that none of my teeth where knocked out, though one was slightly chipped.
 This caused severe bruising and muscular damage to the left side of my embouchure.

 The First Steps of Recovery